History of the school

 The school formed part of the 1967/68 Major Building Programme, designed by the County Architect in the SCOLA Mark IA form of construction using standard components with some brick cladding.
 The total building cost of the project, including fees, furniture and equipment was approximately £410,000.

-Mr C. Heasman took over as Headteacher in 1988 before retiring in 2005 when Mrs C. Anwar replaced him.
-Mr M. Amos and Ms M. Hooper were appointed Joint Headteachers in 2014, retiring in 2021.
+Mr C Heasman took over as Headteacher in 1988 before retiring in 2005 when Mrs C Anwar replaced him.
+Mr M Amos and Ms M Hooper were appointed Joint Headteachers in 2014, retiring in 2021.

-Mr K John is now the school's Headteacher and we currently have 1535 students attending (September 2022).
+Mr K John is now the school's Headteacher and we currently have 1643 students attending (March 2025).

 GO TO TOP